ns-rse/git-collaboration/episodes/git_hygiene.md

 ### `.gitignore`

 The [`.gitignore`][gitignore] file does exactly what you might expect it to, it contains lists of directories and files that should be ignored.
-To save having to write out the path to each and every file the format accepts [regular expressions][regex].
+To save having to write out the path to each and every file the format accepts [patterns][gitignorepatterns].
 This file, like many others uses `#` as a comment, to use a `#` in a file name you therefore need to escape it with the `\` slash.
-As with most regular expression engines the `*` is a wild card.
+A `*` matches anything but slashes and leading/trailing `**` match all directories (leading) or everything within a directory (trailing).
+For more details

 A common set of files you may want to ignore is the `.DS_Store` directory that Mac OSX automatically generates in most directories.
 Just as you can exclude files you can list directories so add that to the `.gitignore` in the